Breathing New Life into the Delaware River Shoreline

 The goals were two-fold.
 First, the project team needed to return the site to its preindustrial state by applying design elements that mimicked natural processes.
 Second, they had to replace a formerly blighted urban landfill with a vibrant outdoor destination.

-For Fusco and the design team, that meant tackling a series of landscape challenges, like sculpting a timeless park with public amenities and universal access, creating tidal wetland systems, and integrating green infrastructure and areas of reforestation.
+For the project design team, that meant tackling a series of landscape challenges, like sculpting a timeless park with public amenities and universal access, creating tidal wetland systems, and integrating green infrastructure and areas of reforestation.
 They settled on a four-pronged strategy:

 • Restore Natural Resources—Instead of the gray, barren and uninviting dumping grounds, the Cramer Hill Waterfront Park now showcases seven acres of new tidal freshwater wetlands, a tidally-influenced fishing pond, and 20 acres of reforested vegetative communities.
 The paved trails lead to scenic overlooks and a pedestrian bridge that allow locals to enjoy the flora and fauna safely and respectfully.
 Nearly 2.5 acres of pollinator meadows have been planted.
 The fishing pond was designed with constructed habitats to facilitate the establishment of local species.